-Mr Xin Haonian's huanghuagang.org had carried an article rebutting Li Zongren's criticisms of Chiang Kai-shek the self-likened Chinese Bismark.
-Though we live in 21st century now, historical events that had occurred in China during the first half of 20th century were still in debates.
-Thanks to Chi-com's imprisoning thousands of high-level KMT officials and officers instead of butchering them as was the fate of millions of KMT 'bandits', we could manage to read through the self-criticism format memoirs to derive some coherent historical accounts and restore the truth of history.
-Recent declassification of Russian and Chinese communist archives as well as the revelation of American VENONA wiretap transcripts had shed new light on i) Russian/Comintern conspiracies against China, and ii) American manipulations of Chinese politics, e.g., Stilwell's instigating General Bai Chongxi, Stuart's instigating Li Zongren, and McArthurs's instigating General Sun Liren.
+Mr Xin Haonian's huanghuagang.org had carried an article rebutting Li Zongren's criticism of Chiang Kai-shek the self-likened Chinese Bismark.
+Though we live in the 21st century now, historical events that had occurred and doomed China during the first half of the 20th century were still in debates.
+Thanks to Chi-com's imprisoning thousands of high-level KMT officials and officers instead of butchering them as was the fate of millions of the KMT 'bandits', we could manage to read through the self-criticism format memoirs to derive some coherent historical accounts and restore the truth of history.
+Recent declassification of the Russian and Chinese communist archives as well as the revelation of the American VENONA wiretap transcripts had shed new light on i) the Russian/Comintern conspiracies against China, and ii) the American manipulation of Chinese politics, e.g., Stilwell's instigating General Bai Chongxi, Stuart's instigating Li Zongren, and McArthurs' instigating General Sun Liren.

 The loss of China could not simply be explained by the faults of Chiang Kai-shek alone.
-This webmaster would add some notes to the "criticisms of Li Zongren's criticisms of Chiang Kai-shek" for sake of historical clarification.
+However, this webmaster would add some notes to the "criticism of Li Zongren's criticism of Chiang Kai-shek" for sake of historical clarification.

 • The number of 7000 communist prisoners of war was related to the battle against the Xiao Ke's herald troops in Sept-Oct 1934, not the 80,000 Central Red Army.
 Communist General Xiao Ke led the herald 10,000 column into Guangxi Province.
 Bai Chongxi counter-charged against the Red Army, inflicted a casualty of 10000 on Red Army led by General Xiao Ke, and captured 7000 prisoners of war.
-Xiao Ke managed to bring about 1000 remnant soldiers of Red Army 2nd Corps-Conglomerate to a union with Heh Long in western Hunan Province after incurring defeats in Guangxi Province.
-In the latter case, the communist Red Army, which had reached an agreement to borrow a path from the Guangxi Clique the same way as they did with Chen Jitang's Guangdong Clique, reneged the agreement to direct a campaign against the heart of Guangxi, i.e., Guilin, which led to the Guangxi Army's steadfast resistance against the Red Army.
-The Battle of Xiangjiang, which the Red Army fought against both the Guangxi Army and the Hunan Army as a result of loss of time of about 2-3 days in attacking towards Guilin, caused the Red Army a loss of about half, with majority belonging to the forcefully-recuited new soldiers and the civilians carrying the Red Army equipment.
-So to say that in either the case of Xiao Ke's Red Army or the Central Red Army, Guangxi Province did capture innumerable Red Army soldiers and staff.
+Xiao Ke managed to bring about 1000 remnant soldiers of the Red Army 2nd Corps-Conglomerate to a union with Heh Long in western Hunan Province after incurring defeats in Guangxi Province.
+(There was a repeat of the Guangxi army defeating the Red Army at the Xiang-jiang River when the communists, possibly breaking some undertable deals with the Guangxi clique, changed course to attack towards the Guilin direction.)

 • Li Zongren, like the rest of military contenders [Feng Yuxiang and Yan Xishan], had their rights to maintaining their influence and domain after the unification of China by objecting to drastic demilitarization.
-Chiang Kai-shek, though self-likening himself to China's Bismark, did not actually enjoy any more reputation and feats than the contenders.
+Chiang Kai-shek, though self-likening himself to China's Bismark, did not actually enjoy much reputation and feats than the contenders.
 The first shot from the Wuhan Incident might not have anything to do with Li Zongren who was the only group army commander staying on in Nanking the capital in lieu of returning to his power base as Yan and Feng did.
-There was nothing particularly wrong about Chiang Kai-shek's aspiration for centralization of politics, economy and military other than Chiang Kai-shek's innate disadvantages in comparison with predecessor Yuan Shi-kai or successor Mao Tse-tung.
-Incidentally, the combined headcouts of four group armies at the time of Chinese reunification in 1928 was not too much out-of-par should we look around to see how big Japan's standing army was percentage-wise against the population.
-The direct consequence of Chiang Kai-shek's selfishness and intolerance would be: i) Communist disturbances in multiple provinces; ii) Japanese invasion of Manchuria on Sept 18th 1931.
+There was nothing particularly wrong about Chiang Kai-shek's aspiration for the centralization of politics, economy and military other than Chiang Kai-shek's innate disadvantages in comparison with predecessor Yuan Shi-kai or successor Mao Tse-tung.
+Incidentally, the combined headcounts of four group armies at the time of the Chinese reunification in 1928 was not too much out-of-par should we look around to see how big Japan's standing army was percentage-wise against the population.
+The direct consequence of Chiang Kai-shek's selfishness and intolerance would be: i) the Communist disturbance in multiple provinces; ii) the Japanese invasion of Manchuria on Sept 18th 1931.
+(After the end of WWII, Chiang Kai-shek repeated a same blunder when he ordered the military shrinkage in accordance with George Marshal's mediation of the Chinese civil wars.)

-• Chiang Kai-shek's agents from both military statistics & investigation and central statistics & investigation bureaus did resort to assassinations and political assassinations against the communists, political enemies and Japananese collaborators.
+• Chiang Kai-shek's agents from both military statistics & investigation and central statistics & investigation bureaus did resort to assassinations and political assassinations against the communists, political enemies and Japanese collaborators.
 Li Zongren was wrong in pointing fingers at Chiang Kai-shek for the deaths of former warlords like Sun Chuanfang & Zhang Zongchang, but was not too much off in counting the deaths of Li Gongpu & Wen Yiduo since the boss must bear responsibility for the faults of the subordinates any way.
-Li Zongren might not have full knowledge of Tang Shaoyi's collusion with Japanese, while Chiang Kai-shek's agents had indeed taken out potential collaborators as a premptive strike.
+Li Zongren might not have full knowledge of Tang Shaoyi's collusion with Japanese, while Chiang Kai-shek's agents had indeed taken out potential collaborators as a preemptive strike.
 Looking in hindsight, it was already agreed-upon by many scholars, including elements from KMT "central statistics & investigation bureau" that "bodily extinction" policy against the communists did not route out the communist base in Shanghai in early 1930s but the new policy of converting Chinese communists, yielding to the fact that almost majority of KMT agents in central statistics & investigation bureau had been "communist converts".
-The April 12th 1927 Purge of communists in Shanghai could be drastic and bloody in the opinion of this webmaster.
-Though, the purge was conducted by the Guangxi Clique since Chiang Kai-shek's Whampoa troops, i.e., the 1st Division, had to be shipped away from Shanghai because it contained too many communists.
-(The Shanghai crackdown, as exposed now, was very much to do with the communist attempt at launching a protest movement in the aftermath of the disarming of the communist picket forces overnight.)
+The April 12th 1927 Purge of communists in Shanghai was drastic, dramatic, harsh and bloody in the opinion of this webmaster.

-• Li Zongren's "collusion" with Japanese prior to 1937 resistance war should be looked upon in a similar perspective to Dr Sun Yat-sen's collusion with Japanese governor in Taiwan during the 1900 boxer turmoils.
-The proof of Li Zongren's loyalty to China could lie in the repeated attempts by communist-infiltrated Weng Zhaoyuan's 61st Division in provoking a Sino-Japanese War: On Aug 22nd 1936, Bai Chongxi & Li Zongren declared that KMT 19th Route was restored by assigning a division to Division Chief Weng Zhaoyuan; Weng Zhaoyuan's 61st Division was dispatched to Beihai city [near southern Guangdong Prov] where they murdered a Japanese-born merchant [Nakamura Jyunzo (zhongye shunsan)] who was long suspected of being a Japanese spy.
-(Xie Hegeng memoirs stated that a communist member named Zhang Meisheng was the secretary to division chief Weng Zhaoyuan and that this execution on Sept 3rd 1936 was approved by Cai Tingcai the war hero in Shanghai's Jan-28-1932 Campaign against Japan.
-In any case, generals of Southern China did not merely intend to provoke a Sino-Japanese war for capsizing Chiang Kai-shek government.)
+• Li Zongren's "collusion" with the Japanese prior to 1937 resistance war should be looked upon in a similar perspective to Dr Sun Yat-sen's collusion with the Japanese governor in Taiwan during the 1900 boxer turmoil.
+The proof of Li Zongren's loyalty to China could lie in the repeated attempts by communist-infiltrated Weng Zhaoyuan's 61st Division in provoking a Sino-Japanese War: On Aug 22nd, 1936, Bai Chongxi & Li Zongren declared that the 19th Route was restored by assigning a division to Division Chief Weng Zhaoyuan; Weng Zhaoyuan's 61st Division was dispatched to the Beihai city [near southern Guangdong Prov] where they murdered a Japanese-born merchant [Nakamura Jyunzo (zhongye shunsan)] who was long suspected of being a Japanese spy.
+(Xie Hegeng's memoirs stated that a communist member named Zhang Meisheng was the secretary to division chief Weng Zhaoyuan and that this execution on Sept 3rd, 1936 was approved by Cai Tingcai the war hero in Shanghai's Jan-28-1932 Campaign against Japan.
+In any case, generals of Southern China did not merely intend to provoke a Sino-Japanese war for capsizing Chiang Kai-shek's government.
+However, the Chinese communists had a strategy to provoke a war between Japan and China, with the Marco Polo Bridge Incident a result of such a provocation.
+Similar to Weng Zhaoyuan's 61st Division, the Chinese communists penetrated Soong Zheyuan's army and the predecessor Northeastern Army that stationed the Peking-Tientsin army.)

 • Li Zongren & Bai Chongxi, possibly knowing that Liu Zhongrong & Liu Zhonghua were communists, nevertheless had naivety as to the cruelty of politics.
 What Li Zongren & Bai Chongxi or Chiang Kai-shek did not understand was that Chinese communists, after numerous rounds of political purge, had become a clique which operates mechanically and mercilessly in lieu of tolerating enemies on basis of acquaintanceship.
 Li Zongren & Bai Chongxi certainly would not know that Guo Rugui & Liu Fei were undercover communists, and they would not know of Wei Lihuang's collusion with communists unless communists disclosed it on their own accord throughout the cultural revolution of 1960s.
 Understandably so in light of the fact that communists had converted sons and daughters of numerous KMT officers and officials from the very beginning and corrupted senior KMT generals and officials with women.
 The scale of international communism, as exhibited by tens of thousands of volunteer fighters mustered by Comintern against Franco in Spain from 1936 to 1939, portended the torrents that could sweep through the world of the time.
 Alternative memoirs and explorations had proven that Li Zongren & Bai Chongxi, though gloating at Chiang Kai-shek's downfall from power, would never submit themselves to the communists.
 Whatever strategy and tactics Li Zongren & Bai Chongxi had adopted in dealing with Chinese communists in 1948/1949 should be construed as a 'delay play' to ward off the Chinese communists.
 Mao Tse-tung outsmarted them all, and insisted in crossing the Yangtze.
 Mao certainly outwitted Li Zongren & Bai Chongxi in fetching Li Jishen to Peking from HK one step ahead, shattering their dream of creating a coalition government.
 (Dozen years later, KMT government officials were still debating whether Liu Fei was a communist and/or when Liu Fei had become a communist [since Zheng Jiemin confirmed that Liu Fei had attempted to instigate him for the communist camp in HK in 1949], not knowing that Liu Fei had been converted while having overseas studies in Japan.
 This webmaster does not know how Liu Fei was converted, but does point out in Terror how communists had married a 15-year-old girl to General Yang Hucheng and sent a young nurse to General He Yaozu, a practice adopted as recently as in 1971-2 when Mao Tse-tung repeatedly offered Henry Kissinger any number of Chinese women his guest might desire.
 Should you ask what's the big deal here about Liu Fei, then this webmaster want to remind you that dozens of millions of Chinese had died in vain in 20th century, and many more will continue to become victims absent a correct cognizance of true historical events.)